antonioalvarezl/2026-MLP-Attention-Energy/README.md

-# Transformer Dynamics as Gradient Flow on the circle
+# Transformer dynamics as a gradient flow on the circle

 This repo simulates transformer-style dynamics (self-attention + MLP) on the unit circle $S^1$, interpreted as a gradient flow.
 Two variants are supported: